iancarson/React_Android_App/README.md

 # React_Android_App
 Basic Android Application using React.
-Below is the tech stack used
+Below is the tech stack used:
+- React.
+- Typescript.
+- HTML.